 A portion of the fees collected within the protocol (denominated in a particular token: USDC, SOL, etc) go into that spot market's revenue pool.

-The revenue pool is added to from various portions of the protocol:
+The revenue pool increases from various portions of the protocol:

 - borrow fees

 and ultimately goes to fund:

 Every hour (on the hour), a portion of the revenue pool can be settled to the insurance fund using the permissionless settle_revenue_to_insurance_fund instruction:

 If the insurance fund has users staked, each individual hourly settlement is capped to what would amount to 1000% APR

 - thus an astronomically large inflow into the revenue pool (relatively to user insurance staked amounts) would result in revenue that slowly reaches the insurance over a longer period of time rather than immediately

 - this encourages more insurance fund stakers (who require a medium horizon of insurance offering) to join during the high annualised cap inflow

 Insurance Fund Stakers must adhere to the cooldown period for withdrawals (see Insurance Fund Staking).